Back to School Checklist: Organizing for Success

 Be a friendly face to supporting players who keep the school running smoothly.
 It helps, too, to know how things run behind the scenes in case you need supplies or special assistance.

-Attaining Personal & Professional Development
+Attaining Personal and Professional Development

 One of the most important steps to being a consistently good teacher is to regularly re-evaluate why you first become an educator and how what you do rewards students and yourself.
 The next step is to look for ways to sharpen skills, such as seizing the opportunities below.